So you want to write fiction or memoir. Where do you begin? And what creative writing tools do you need to accomplish your writing goals?

 Immediately make a habit out of journaling.
 Write every day, even if it’s just about the weather or what you had for breakfast.

-This is a judgement free zone, so don’t worry if what you write sucks or doesn’t make sense.
+This is a judgment free zone, so don’t worry if what you write sucks or doesn’t make sense.
 Just fill the pages, and when you get to the end of that notebook buy another one, and then another, and then another.

 When it becomes harder not to write than it is to write, you’ve accomplished your goal.
 You’ve made writing into a habit.